kevingivens/site/content/blog/post3.md

 Quantlib includes two different pricing engines, ``ReplicatingVarianceSwapEngine`` and ``MCVarianceSwapEngine``.
-As you might have guessed, ``ReplicatingVarianceSwapEngine`` use a replicating portfolio to price a VarianceSwap and ``MCVarainceSwapEngine`` uses a Monte Carlo simulation.
-For this post I'm going to focus on the replicating engine as the MCEngine is conventional, and therefore not terribly interesting.
+As you might have guessed, ``ReplicatingVarianceSwapEngine`` uses a replicating portfolio to price a VarianceSwap and ``MCVarainceSwapEngine`` uses a Monte Carlo simulation.
+For this post, I'm going to focus on the replicating engine as the MCEngine is conventional and not terribly interesting.

 The replicating portfolio technique is described in thorough detail in [Derman](https://www.semanticscholar.org/paper/More-than-You-ever-Wanted-to-Know-about-Volatility-Demeterfi-Derman/3d9cfbe5ff32fd805f79c85b1e48fa9ac84e9128)
 In essence, the idea of this (or any) replicating pricer is to reproduce the